 Your agency hit seven figures last year, and somehow you’re still wondering where all the money went.
 The revenue looks impressive on paper, but your bank account tells a different story.

 This disconnect between top-line growth and bottom-line results is what we call the agency profitability gap.
+Understanding your agency profit margin—the key metric that reveals the gap between revenue and actual profit—is essential for gaining true financial clarity.
 Below, you’ll learn exactly why this gap exists, how to measure it, and the specific strategies that close it for good.

 Why Marketing Agencies Struggle to Convert Revenue Into Net Profit

 The Agency Profitability Gap refers to the disconnect between the money coming into your agency and the money you actually keep.
-High revenue doesn’t automatically translate to high net income because overhead costs balloon, operations run inefficiently, and pricing models fail to reflect what delivery actually costs.
+High revenue doesn’t automatically translate to high net income because overhead costs balloon, and the agency’s costs—including both direct and indirect expenses—can spiral if not managed.
+Operations run inefficiently, and pricing models fail to reflect what delivery actually costs.
 Many agencies bring in substantial cash yet operate with thin margins, experience team burnout, and struggle to reinvest in growth.

-The culprits are often hiding in plain sight: scope creep that goes unbilled, staff time wasted on non-billable tasks, administrative costs that quietly accumulate, and hourly billing that undervalues strategic work.
+The culprits are often hiding in plain sight: scope creep that goes unbilled, staff time wasted on non-billable tasks, administrative costs that quietly accumulate—with operating costs and operational costs as key contributors to margin erosion—and hourly billing that undervalues strategic work.
 Financial management, not just sales, determines whether an agency survives and thrives.

 The Difference Between Revenue and Net Income